House & Studio

 The studio floor is covered with evidence of this singular process.
 It documents the evolution of Autumn Rhythm, Convergence, Blue Poles and many of his other masterpieces painted between 1946 and 1952, after which the building was winterized.
 During that renovation, the floor was covered with a new surface, which protected the colors and gestures that had spilled over the edges of his canvases.
 That covering was removed in 1987-88, revealing the evidence of Pollock’s most productive and innovative years.

 After Pollock’s death in 1956, Krasner began to use the barn studio, and worked there for the rest of her life.
-She preferred to tack her canvases on the walls, where the lively gestures and brilliant colors found in her expressive abstractions are still visible.
+She preferred to tack her canvases on the walls, where the lively gestures and brilliant colors found in her expressive abstractions, including Gaea, Portrait in Green and Memory of Love, are still visible.
 An exhibition of photographs and text panels outlines both artists’ lives and careers, and their tools and materials are on display.